 Each piece of content you share or write should relate to your business in some way.
 Be deliberate about the content you share and write, ensure it relates or ties back to your business in some way.

-Resist the urge to share content that doesn't have a goal for your business behind it.
+Resist the urge to share content that doesn't have a goal for your busines behind it.

 Social media is addictive because of the immediate interaction it offers.
 Refrain from seeking this type of engagement by sharing content haphazardly.
 This goes for writing a blog post or a newsletter too.